Classification of inhalational anesthetics by physicochemical properties. Inhalation anesthesia - advantages and disadvantages

 D. Kidneys.
 Nitrous oxide reduces renal blood flow due to increased renal vascular resistance.
 This reduces the glomerular filtration rate and diuresis.

 G. Gastrointestinal tract.
-Some studies have shown that nitrous oxide causes nausea and vomiting in the postoperative period as a result of activation of the chemoreceptor trigger zone and vomiting center in the medulla oblongata.
-In contrast, studies by other scientists have found no link between nitrous oxide and vomiting.
+Some studies have shown that nitrous oxide causes nausea and vomiting in the postoperative period as a result of activation of the chemoreceptor trigger zone and the vomiting center in the medulla oblongata.
+In contrast, studies by other scientists have found no connection between nitrous oxide and vomiting.

 Biotransformation and toxicity